With an appropriate text to speech tool, you’ll be able to listen to Google Docs in just a few clicks. Here’s all you need to know.

 Just like Google Slides or Gmail, Google Docs is a free tool.
 With it, you can create and edit documents.
 You can use it both on your computer and Android mobile device through a dedicated application.
 Either way, it’s a go-to for many people who work with text documents as it’s just as capable of doing the job as is, for example, Microsoft Word.

 But what about people with learning disabilities?
 Can they enjoy Google Docs like the rest?
-Well, sure.
-With a proper text to speech extension, listening to text in Google Docs is possible, and more and more people are using this accessibility setting.
+With a proper text to speech extension, listening to text in Google Docs is possible, and more people are using this accessibility setting.
 So, allow us to introduce you to this extension in the following paragraphs.

 Benefits of having text-to-speech as a Google Docs extension

-When it comes to medical conditions, some people like dyslexics, those with ADHD, or impaired vision can’t read fast enough or properly comprehend the written material.
-As such, they need assistive technology, and text to speech is just that.
-It allows for simultaneous listening and reading, scientifically proven to improve material comprehension.
+When it comes to medical conditions, some people like dyslexics, those with ADHD, or iimpaired vision might encounter difficulties with the written material.
+As such, they need assistive technology, and text-to-speech is just that.
+It allows for simultaneous listening and reading, which is scientifically proven to improve material comprehension.

-On the flip side, people without dyslexia use a text to speech extension for Google Docs.
-With it, you can play your documents and listen to them while doing other things like house chores or work-related obligations.
+On the flip side, people without dyslexia use a text-to-speech extension for Google Docs.
+With it, you can play with your documents and listen to them while doing other things like house chores or work-related obligations.
 Moreover, students use it for e-learning and language studying.

 Productivity tips for using TTS in Google Docs